iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 _From <https://ionicframework.com/getting-started> ._

 First, install [NodeJS](http://nodejs.org/).
+Alternatively, install nvm (or nvm-windows) and use ```nvm install latest``` command to download and install latest NodeJS version. nvm can switch between multiple node versions.

 Then in a terminal / command line:

 ```bash
 sudo npm install -g ionic cordova